-The Fund's related parties include bcIMC, the Province of British Columbia and related entities, investments where the Fund has a controlling interest or significant influence, and other related entities for which the Fund provides investment management services.
+The Fund's related parties include BCI, the Province of British Columbia and related entities, investments where the Fund has a controlling interest or significant influence, and other related entities for which the Fund provides investment management services.
 The Fund had the following transactions with related parties during the year:

-- The Fund incurred management fees from bcIMC, including indirect costs initially paid by bcIMC.
-These costs were recovered from the Fund through management fees charged by bcIMC, calculated on a cost recovery basis. bcIMC management fees and the corresponding payable as disclosed in the Fund's Statement of Comprehensive Income and Statement of Financial Position. - The Fund incurred management fees of \$320 from Quadreal Property Group Limited Partnership, a limited partnership owned by one of the Fund's subsidiaries. - In 2015, a subsidiary of the Fund entered into a joint venture arrangement (50% co-owner) for the construction of a new office development in Victoria, B.C. bcIMC entered into an arm's length lease to rent office space as the primary tenant of the building.
-The lease is set to commence on February 1, 2018, for an initial term of twenty years with 3 five-year renewal options.
-As of December 31, 2016, minimum lease revenue to be received by the joint venture is estimated at \$233 million over twenty years excluding GST and other non-contractual amounts
+- The Fund incurred cost recoveries from BCI, including indirect costs initially paid by BCI.
+These costs were recovered from the Fund through cost recoveries charged by BCI.
+BCI cost recoveries and the corresponding payable are disclosed in the Fund's Statement of Comprehensive Income and Statement of Financial Position. - In 2015, a subsidiary of the Fund entered into a joint venture arrangement (50% co-owner) for the construction of a new office development in Victoria, B.C.
+BCI entered into an arm's length lease to rent office space as the primary tenant of the building.
+The lease commenced on March 1, 2018, for an initial term of twenty years with 3 five-year renewal options.
+As at December 31, 2017, minimum lease revenue to be received by the joint venture is estimated at \$204 million over twenty years excluding GST and other non-contractual amounts.